Frequently asked questions

 How do I pause, skip, or cancel my subscription?

-Managing your subscription is simple and can be done at any time through your Customer Portal.
+Managing your subscription is simple and can be done at any time through your Customer Portal by logging into your account.
 Once logged in, you can 'Skip' your next delivery if you still have plenty of stock, or 'Pause' your subscription if you are going away.
-If you need to cancel, you can do so with just a few clicks—no hidden fees and no awkward phone calls.
-We want our food to fit your life, not the other way around.
+If you need to cancel, you can do so with just a few clicks—no hidden fees and please contact us if you have any difficulties.
+We are always available and happy to help and will reply within 24 hours.

 Can I change the frequency of my deliveries?

 Yes!
 We know every pet eats at a different pace.
-You can easily adjust your delivery frequency (e.g., from every 4 weeks to every 6 weeks) within your account settings.
+You can easily adjust your delivery frequency (eg, from every 4 weeks to every 6 weeks or even every 28 days) within your account settings.
 If you find you’re receiving food too quickly or not fast enough, simply log in and select the 'Change Frequency' option to align with your pet's actual appetite.

 How do I add or swap products in my existing subscription?